fot-the-fuzzer/pocs/x264-545de2ff/crashes/HBO-memcpy.md

 # Description

-There is a heap-buffer-overflow issue inside x264.
+There is a heap-buffer-overflow issue inside x264 (both the release git commit 545de2ff and the sandbox development commit 1210d2e9).
 Here is an error reported by AddressSanitizer when executing

 ```
 x264 --threads 1 --quiet --output /dev/null $FILE